MFS Local Offer 2024

 Facilities:

-We have a wide range of specialist rooms in school including
+We have a wide range of specialist rooms in the school including

-• Dining room for whole school use which is also used for smaller gym groups.
+- The dining room for whole school use, which is also used for smaller gym groups.

 Transport:

-The school is equipped with five 17 seater minibuses as well as a smaller 9 seater MPV.
-We have minibus drivers within school who take pupils on a range of class trips.
-Transport to and from school is arranged by the Local Authority and we work closely with them to ensure pupils are grouped according to their needs.
+The school is equipped with six 17 seater minibuses as well as a smaller 9 seat MPV.
+We have minibus drivers within the school who take pupils on a range of class trips.
+Transport to and from school is arranged by the Local Authority, and we work closely with them to ensure pupils are grouped according to their needs.

 Accessibility: